 - How to Work with a Federally Qualified Health Center (FQHC): FQHCs can provide DSMT and Medical Nutritional Therapy services if they are accredited and accepted by CMS.
 Learn how to partner with one.

-- Tip Sheet: Health Behavior and Assessment Intervention (HBAI) Services: HBAI is a Medicare reimbursable intervention designed to enable the consumer to overcome the perceived barriers to self-management of his/her chronic disease(s).
+- Health Behavior and Assessment Intervention (HBAI) Services: HBAI is a Medicare reimbursable intervention designed to enable the consumer to overcome the perceived barriers to self-management of his/her chronic disease(s).
 Chronic Disease Self-Management Education (CDSME), when added to the appropriate infrastructure, may be considered HBAI services.

-- Tip Sheet: Medical Nutrition Therapy: The MNT benefit, used to deliver nutrition assessment and counseling to eligible Medicare beneficiaries, can be combined with CDSME programs for reimbursement.
+- Medical Nutrition Therapy: The MNT benefit, used to deliver nutrition assessment and counseling to eligible Medicare beneficiaries, can be combined with CDSME programs for reimbursement.
 Learn about the process for offering the two Medicare benefits together.

 Sample Processes and Agreements